wendyverdonk93/docs/content/tools/multisafepay-control/two-factor-authentication.md

 {{< br >}}

 ### Can I use one device for multiple users?
-Currently one mobile device can only be connected to one user and only one user can be connected to one mobile device.
+Only one mobile device can only be connected to one user and only one user can be connected to one mobile device.
 This means there is a unique link between every one user and one device.

 ### Why can I not enable 2FA on my account?
 To enable or disable 2FA, you must have administrator rights.
 If this doesn't answer your question, please [contact support](mailto:support@multisafepay.com)